omatheusribeiro/omatheusribeiro/README.md

 ### Hi there 👋

 I'm a Full Stack developer passionate about the best web and game development technologies.
-I am graduated in Systems Analysis and Development, and a future Web Solutions Architect.
+I have a degree in Systems Analysis and Development from UNINOVE University and a specialist in Digital Solutions Architecture from Impacta College.

  <div>
   <a href="https://github.com/omatheusribeiro">